10up/windows-azure-storage/readme.txt

 = 3.0.0 =
 This release features several security fixes and enhancements.
 It is highly recommended that all users upgrade immediately.

+== Known Issues ==

+= Storage Account Versions =
+Storage accounts can be created via CLI, classic Azure portal, or the new Azure portal, with varying results.

+If a Storage account is created with the new Azure portal, authentication will fail, resulting in the inability to view/add containers or files.
+Creating a Storage account with the Azure CLI should allow the plugin to work with new Storage accounts.

+= Responsive Images in WordPress 4.4 =
+Images uploaded to the Azure Storage service will not automatically receive responsive versions.
+Images added through the WordPress Media Loader *should* get automatically converted to responsive images when inserted into a post or page.
+We are investigating options for full support of responsive images in the plugin.